Hispano-Arabic homoerotic poetry: Islamic law and homosexuality

 The severity and intolerance that characterized traditional Judaism and Christianity in sexual matters reappeared in the laws of the third Abrahamic religion.
 Regarding homosexuality, some important schools, such as that of the theologian Malik of Medina or the literalist Ibn Hanbal, contemplated the death penalty, generally by stoning.
-Other more liberal schools of law reduced the punishment to flogging, generally one hundred lashes.
+Other schools of law saw it more fitting to opt for flogging, generally one hundred lashes.

 However, other aspects of Islamic culture show some contradiction with the severity, inherited from the Old Testament, which dominated the legality of Islam in this respect.
 The popular attitude was much less hostile to homoeroticism and European visitors were surprised at the relaxed tolerance of homoeroticism among Arabs, who seemed to find nothing unnatural in relations between men and boys.
 In medieval Arab treatises on love, this so-called "emotional intoxication" is provoked not only by the love of women, but also by the love of boys and other men.
 While in the rest of Europe it was punishable by burning at the stake, in al-Andalus homosexuality was common and intellectually prestigious; the work of authors such as Ibn Sahl of Seville, explicit in this sense, was carried to all corners of the Islamic world as an example of love poetry.

 Ibn Hazm's only mention of lesbianism in The Ring of the Dove is, in application of Islam, damning.
 But Arabic references to lesbianism are not so apparently condemnatory: at least a dozen romances between women are mentioned in The Book of Hind, herself an archetypal lesbian; a 9th century Treatise on lesbianism (Kitab al-Sahhakat) has been lost, and later works on Arab eroticism contained chapters on this subject.
 Some women in al-Andalus had access to education and were able to write freely.
 In their poems, love for another woman is treated and present in the same way as that of male poets for other men.